-Cash provided by operating activities increased in the first six months of 2018 compared to the same period of 2017 due to higher income and a lower federal tax payment reflecting the lower corporate tax rate of 21% implemented January 1, 2018.
+Cash provided by operating activities increased in the first nine months of 2018 compared to the same period of 2017 due to higher income from core operations and a lower federal tax payment reflecting the lower corporate tax rate of 21% implemented January 1, 2018.
 Payments made in 2018 for past wages resulting from national labor negotiations ratified in late 2017 partially offset these decreases.